Sudan to keep police in disputed Abyei region

 He said Sudan had also left behind police to protect an oil field inside Abyei.

-Some 3,800 Ethiopian U.N. peacekeepers are currently deployed in Abyei, which is meant to be demilitarized with a civilian administration under a U.N. peace plan.
+Some 3,800 Ethiopian U.N. peacekeepers are currently deployed in Abyei, which is meant to be demilitarised with a civilian administration under a U.N. peace plan.

 South Sudan has already withdrawn its troops from Abyei but has kept 20 unarmed security personal in the area, an official told Reuters on Wednesday.